-- No Transferability.
-Awards generally may not be transferred, except by will or the laws of descent and distribution or pursuant to a qualified domestic relations order, unless approved by the Compensation Committee. - No Automatic Grants.
-The 2021 Omnibus Plan does not provide for "reload" or other automatic grants to participants. - No Tax Gross-ups.
-The 2021 Omnibus Plan does not provide for any tax gross-ups. - Compensation Recovery ("Clawback").
-The 2021 Omnibus Plan provides that Sabre is entitled, to the extent permitted or required by applicable law, Sabre policy (including our Executive Compensation Recovery Policy), or the requirements of any national securities exchange on which Sabre's shares are listed for trading, to claw back compensation paid by Sabre to a participant under the 2021 Omnibus Plan. - No Single Trigger Vesting Upon a Change in Control.
-The 2021 Omnibus Plan provides that all outstanding equity awards will become exercisable and/or vest in the event of a change in control of Sabre only if these awards are not assumed, continued, or substituted by the surviving corporation, or if the holder undergoes a qualifying termination of employment following a change in control of Sabre. - No Liberal Share Recycling.
-Shares of our common stock used to pay the exercise price (whether through actual or constructive transfer) or tax withholding requirements related to any award granted under the 2021 Omnibus Plan may not be regranted, issued, or transferred under the 2021 Omnibus Plan. - Minimum Vesting Period.
-95% of the shares of our common stock issued pursuant to an equity award granted under the 2021 Omnibus Plan are subject to a minimum one-year vesting requirement.
+- No Tax Gross-ups.
+The 2022 Director Plan does not provide for any tax gross-ups. - Compensation Recovery ("Clawback").
+The 2022 Director Plan provides that Sabre is entitled, to the extent permitted or required by applicable law, Sabre policy, or the requirements of any national securities exchange on which Sabre's shares are listed for trading, to claw back compensation paid by Sabre to a participant under the 2022 Director Plan. - No Single Trigger Vesting Upon a Change in Control.
+The 2022 Director Plan provides that all outstanding equity awards will become exercisable and/or vest in the event of a change in control of Sabre only if these awards are not assumed, continued, or substituted by the surviving corporation, or if the holder's service on the Board terminates in connection with a change in control of Sabre. - No Liberal Share Recycling.
+Shares of our common stock used to pay the exercise price (whether through actual or constructive transfer) or tax withholding requirements related to any award granted under the 2022 Director Plan may not be regranted, issued, or transferred under the 2022 Director Plan.